 version of the Spanish flag showing the Osborne Bull

-The Spanish love their flag, and they take every available opportunity to fly it, so it isn’t surprising that they can easily be upset if people get it wrong, for instance by depicting the wrong version on promotional material.
+The Spanish love their flag.
+They take every available opportunity to fly it.
+So, it isn’t surprising that they can easily be upset if people get it wrong.
+For instance, by depicting the wrong version on promotional material.
 Each of the above versions are equally acceptable, and we will look at these in more detail, but there are some earlier versions that are completely unacceptable – show one of those and you could seriously damage your reputation.

 The current Spanish Coat of Arms was made official in 1981 and as well as appearing on the flag it is used widely on all representation of the country including football jerseys and sporting memorabilia.

 The coat of arms depicts the Pillars of Hercules, which represent the Strait of Gibraltar with each column carrying a ribbon with the Latin motto “Plus Ultra,” or “further beyond” recognising the existence of the New World.
 Between the columns, there is a shield with six symbols.
 These include:

 Finally, a crown sits on top of the shield, representing the Crown of Spain.